DataDog/integrations-core/kube_dns/README.md

 ## Setup
 ### Installation

-The Kube-dns check is packaged with the Agent, so simply [install the Agent][1] on your servers.
+The Kube-dns check is included in the [Datadog Agent][1] package, so you don't need to install anything else on your servers.

 ### Configuration